d3b-center/AlleleCouNT/README.md

 # D3b: Loss of Heterozygosity (LOH)

-This CWL workflow assesses the loss of heterozygosity(LOH) in the tumor for rare germline variants (gnomad_3_1_1_AF_popmax < 0.01).
+This CWL workflow assesses the loss of heterozygosity(LOH) in the tumor for rare germline variants (gnomad_3_1_1_AF_popmax < 0.01 or gnomad_3_1_1_AF_popmax == '.').
 This workflow has been deployed on [cavatica](https://cavatica.sbgenomics.com/u/d3b-bixu/tumor-loh-dev/apps/Loss_of_Heterozygosity) with a [proband only run](https://cavatica.sbgenomics.com/u/d3b-bixu/tumor-loh-dev/tasks/522d128a-2195-4c9c-8339-1709da16821d/) and a [trio run](https://cavatica.sbgenomics.com/u/d3b-bixu/tumor-loh-dev/tasks/d7f6b667-35ef-46a7-a666-970a78ef3175/)

 ### Repo Description